totally_safe_transmute, line-by-line

 At first look, there’s nothing particular about this: we’re merely discarding the enum wrapper

-that we added earlier in order that we are able to return our newly-minted worth of DstTy.
+that we added earlier in order that we are able to return our newly-minted worth of DstTy

 However that is really deceptively intelligent, and entails fooling the compiler:

-• The compiler is aware of that totally_safe_transmute should return DstTy.
+- The compiler is aware of that

-• so, so far as Rust is anxious, this operate at all times unconditionally panic!s.
+, in order that return is rarely reached. - …so, so far as Rust is anxious, this operate at all times unconditionally

-This is why we would have liked permit(dead_code) earlier: no E::U is ever constructed in a fashion that
+This is why we would have liked permit(dead_code)

-may presumably attain the return assertion, so there’s merely no want for it as a variant.
+assertion, so there’s merely no want for it as a variant.

-And certainly, we are able to verify this by eradicating the permit attribute:
+And certainly, we are able to verify this by eradicating the permit

 1